OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/log-analytics/log-analytics-service-fabric.md

                )

 <#
-    Check if OMS Log Analytics is configured tooindex service fabric events from hello specified table
+    Check if OMS Log Analytics is configured to index service fabric events from the specified table
 #>

 function Check-OMSLogAnalyticsConfiguration {